tnorris/head-in-the-clouds/README.md

 - reduced back-and-forth ("you didn't mark it as critical so we didn't realize the customer needs it today!")
 - reduced time-to-completion (due to the above)

-You don't have to go crazy and build a service here.
+You don't have to go crazy and build a service here (but you totally can).
 A PoC can be done in Confluence by creating chose-your-own-adventure links to confluence pages that eventually link to Jira's `createTicket?with=url&params=to&set=your&custom=fields`

 # Awesome Books
 - The Phoenix Project